kunalj101/python_intro_hackathon/chapter5.md

 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

 # Test for model
-test_function("sklearn.tree.RandomForestClassifier", incorrect_msg='Have you created RandomForest object from ensemble module of sklearn?')
+test_function("sklearn.ensemble.RandomForestClassifier", incorrect_msg='Have you created RandomForest object from ensemble module of sklearn?')

 # Test for predicted
 test_object("predicted", incorrect_msg='Have you used .predict() method?')